-Density Tab - Option 200
+Density Tab - (RSA6100B and RSA5100A with Option 200)

 The Density tab specifies the parameters of the measurement box used for measuring average signal density of an area in the bitmap.
 The measurement box is also used by DPX Density triggering.